Tantalum73/Audiograph/README.md

 }
 ```

 This project is still young.
-When you find a better way of playing Audiograph in response to accessibility events *please* update that file!
+When you find a better way of playing Audiograph in response to accessibility events *please* update that file or [tell me](https://twitter.com/Klaarname/)!

 ## Installation